ALL Metrics

 Emotional response

 At the outset of the pandemic, participants described a range of negative emotional responses.
 At the outset of the COVID-19 pandemic, individuals undergoing hemodialysis expressed concerns, apprehension, and distrust.
 Anxiety was reported by nearly all participants at the onset of the pandemic.
 The majority of participants expressed concern that they might encounter difficulties in accessing hemodialysis in the event of a positive test result for SARS-CoV-2.
 Additionally, the majority of participants expressed concern about developing symptoms similar to those observed in patients with COVID-19 at the onset of the pandemic.
 It is not uncommon for patients with chronic kidney failure undergoing hemodialysis to present with symptoms such as cough, shortness of breath, flu-like symptoms, and fever.
-Some participants indicated that they experienced feelings of anxiety in relation to both fellow hemodialysis patients and hemodialysis nurses.
-Such feelings of anxiety are a consequence of the suspicion that either the patient or the nurse may be carrying the SARS-CoV-2 virus.
+Some participants indicated that they experienced feelings of anxiety because of being suspected by other patients or the nurses, that they may be carrying the SARS-CoV-2 virus.

 “This swab keeps making me scared because this also keeps my blood pressure rising” (P2).